U.S. Department of State Seal

 Special Seal(s) / Color / Format: Varies

 Procedure for Obtaining: Police certificates must be obtained from the police station of the individual’s primary residence.
+Applicant first needs to obtain an attestation letter from ward/village administration with the submission of a copy of his/her national ID and household registration.
+Applicant presents the attestation letter at the police station of the town where he/she resides to request a police certificate.
 For persons residing overseas, a relative or friend in Burma may request a police certificate.

 Court/Prison Records